Tech-Mrbaze2d4/agile-final-project/.github/ISSUE_TEMPLATE/delete-a-product-from-the-catalog--.md

 ---
-name: 'Need the ability to delete a product from the catalog. '
+name: 'Delete a product from the catalog. '
 about: 'Need the ability to delete a product from the catalog. '
 title: ''
 labels: ''